AleBitetto/Scraping_from_Orbis/README.md

 # Scraping from Orbis
-Python notebook to scrape data from Orbis
+Python notebook to scrape data from Orbis.

 ### Installation